Taking Xanax may make a person feel tired, relaxed, and quiet. It can also cause side effects like dizziness, memory problems, and dry mouth

-Xanax is an effective medication for controlling panic and anxiety.
-However, using it recreationally can pose health risks, especially if people combine it with other depressants, such as alcohol.
+Xanax is an effective medication for managing panic and anxiety attacks.
+However, using it without a prescription or in ways other than prescribed can pose health risks — especially if people combine it with other depressants, such as alcohol.

 Xanax works by increasing the effects of a brain chemical called gamma-aminobutyric acid (GABA), which promotes calmness and produces a relaxed feeling.
 The drug decreases the level of excitement in the brain to treat anxiety and panic disorders.